viant/bqtail/e2e/regression/cases/008_dispatch_export/README.md

 ### Scenario:

+This scenario tests data extract triggered by loading data to a target table.

 BqDispatch function is notified with all Big Query jobs completion, it matches actions to run with the following route to export destination table to google storage gs://${config.Bucket}/export/dummy.json.gz